 Use it in your cobblers.
 I thicken the juice with cornstarch and sugar and add nutmeg to my peach cobbler along with some pats of butter.

 This is not really juice.
 It is very thick high fructose corn syrup and you really should just pour it down the drain.
-The liquid in "lite" peaches is pear juice with a small amount of high fructose corn syrup.

 I have looked high and low, and can't find (or discover through trial and error) a method of cooking and thickening, the canned fruit juice to then use in a cobbler.
 If you do nothing, it's just too runny.
 I want that thick almost jam-like juice around the fruit like my grandmother used to make, but she's gone and I can't ask her.